TonyCWeng/fireworks/docs/README.md

 This project will require the following technologies to implement:
 - Javascript and `jquery` for firework logic and binding keypresses to fireworks.
 - `howler.js` for keypresses to additionally cause some sound to play alongside the firework.
+- `easel.js` to more easily create base shapes and images.
-- `anime.js` for the actual firework animations.
+- `anime.js` to animate these shapes.

 ## Timeline